fbpx

 The pros and cons of Third Party Fire and Theft insurance

-Will I be able to choose my own repairer if I make a claim under my Third Party Fire and Theft insurance policy?
+Will I be able to choose my own repairer if I make a claim under my TPFT policy?

-Probably not – insurers tend to have their own repairers that they work with, so part of their cover is likely to be conditional on you going to their allocated repairer.
+Insurers tend to have their own repairers that they work with, so part of their cover is likely to be conditional on you going to their allocated repairer.
+However, many providers will offer a choice of repairer as a standard inclusion or optional extra on their policies.

 How do I reduce the chances of my vehicle being stolen?